fixiple/shortner/README.md

 If something went wrong, it will return some error in one of those conditions:
 - input error, if empty
 - input error, if wrong link format
-- API error if wrong API key or API related error in the bitly account
+- API error, if wrong API key or API related error in the bitly account

 In case of an API Error, please refer to the [Bitly API Doc](https://dev.bitly.com/ "API Documentation 4.0.0")